Mining proposals may include applications for Mineral Leases, Extractive Mineral Leases, Retention Leases and Miscellaneous Purposes Licences.

 Whilst mining is important for the economic development of South Australia, it is also important that the potential impacts on the environment and on the broader community are identified and considered.

-DMITRE have adopted recognised national regulatory principles and approaches and these are summarised in DMITRE's Minerals Regulatory Guidelines MG1: Guidelines for miners: mining approval processes in South Australia (.pdf 663.4kb).
+The Mineral Resources Division within the Department of State Development have adopted recognised national regulatory principles and approaches and these are summarised in the Minerals Regulatory Guidelines MG1: Guidelines for miners: mining approval processes in South Australia (.pdf 663.4kb).

 Public consultation underpins these principles and approaches.